-If you are horrified to find out how easy it is to reset a windows password you are in for a treat.
+If you are horrified to find out how easy it is to reset a Windows password you are in for a treat.
 To reset Linux root password you don’t even need a live distro.
 Going with “if you have physical access to a computer all bets are off“ philosophy.
-Resetting Linux root password is as easy as they come.
+Resetting the Linux root password is as easy as they come.

 There is more than one way to skin this cat, but I will show you one of the easiest option and how it’s done with Ubuntu.
 Though I haven’t tried it on every garden variety Linux distros out there, to the best of my knowledge this works on all major Linux distro out there.

 Being able to boot into recovery mode.
 With Ubuntu, you get prompt to log in to recovery mode or different kernel version, whenever you boot up.

 Once you boot in to the recovery mode you will get a prompt with recovery options.
 Chose

 root Drop to root shell prompt.
 2 minutes in and you already have root access to the box.
 Scary huh?